-In the 11th century BC, construction started to become the Great Wall of China in the Zhou Dynasty.
+In the 11th century BC, construction started on what would become the Great Wall of China in the Zhou Dynasty.
 For 2,700 years, culminating in the mid-1600s, construction continued on the wall until it stretched 4,163 miles from east to west China.
 The wall was constructed to prevent invasion by other states of China and outer tribes.

 Connecting your PC to the Internet through cable, dial-up, or DSL is like China before the Great Wall.
-Anyone can invade your PC and plunder, pillage, and destroy content on your PC.
+Anyone can invade your PC and plunder, pillage, and destroy its content.
 A firewall acts just like the Great Wall of China.
 When installed, it acts as a barrier between your PC and the outside world.
 It prevents unwanted and unauthorized access to your PC over your Internet connection.

 Related Articles :